Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 How To Catch Whiting

-Locate The Trough
+Locate the Trough

 When you are fishing for whiting, look for two sets of breaking waves.
 The first set of breaking waves will break near the beach while the second will break a little further off the shore.
 The trough is the area between the two sets of breaking waves.
 This is the best location to find whiting.

 After finding a trough, set up a 2-hook dropper rig with enough weight on the bottom to cast out to the trough and prevent the waves and current from taking the bait out of the trough.
-You can use a sputnik weight if more than a 3-ounce of weight is needed.
+You can use a Sputnik weight if more than a 3-ounce of weight is needed.
 Additionally, a 2 hook pompano rig is also a favorite for many anglers.

 You can use two different types of bait until the one that catches more whiting is determined.
 You can put one bait on the bottom hook and another bait on the top.
 The most successful bait from the test can then be on both hooks to improve your chances of catching more whiting.
+How to catch whiting is a simple process to deliver the results you want.

-Whiting Setup
+Whiting Fishing Setup

 As whiting doesn’t grow large, regular fishing gear will work for whiting.
 A 9-12 foot surf rod will work for beach fishing.
 However, it will have to be long and heavy as whiting because you may have to cast far into the water to catch whiting.
 Use a spinning reel and a medium-action rod if you fish from a pier or dock.